Article

 Infrastructure costs

-Merchant services
+Merchant services and transaction costs

 The right choice?
-It’s a balancing act
+It’s a balancing act.

 A flexible, scalable solution